Jayshree Ullal: Cisco

 In September 1993, Cisco Systems acquired Crescendo Communications, marking Cisco's first acquisition and first foray into the switching market.
 Ullal thereby joined Cisco and began work on the Cisco Catalyst switching business, which grew from its beginning in 1993 to a $5 billion business in 2000.
 As vice president and general manager of LAN switching in the Enterprise group, Ullal initiated strategic initiatives such as unified communications, IP telephony, content networking and policy networking.
 She oversaw some 20 mergers and acquisitions for Cisco in the enterprise sector.

 By 2005 she became Senior Vice President of the Data Center, Switching and Security Technology Group.
 Responsibilities included the direction of the modular Nexus and Catalyst Data Center Switching and Application/Virtualization services which saw about $15 billion of direct and indirect revenue.
 Ullal's career at Cisco spanned more than 15 years.

 Arista

-In October 2008, co-founders Andy Bechtolsheim & David Cheriton named Ullal CEO & President of Arista Networks, a cloud networking company located in Santa Clara, CA.
+In October 2008, co-founders Andy Bechtolsheim and David Cheriton named Ullal CEO & President of Arista Networks, a cloud networking company located in Santa Clara, CA.

+Ullal has worked on the deployment of 10/25/40/50/100/400/800/1.6T Gigabit Ethernet technology.

-Ullal was named by Forbes magazine as "one of the top five most influential people in the networking industry today" for her work at Arista Networks.
+Ullal was named by Forbes as "one of the top five most influential people in the networking industry today" for her work at Arista.

-In June 2014, Ullal led Arista Networks to an IPO on the New York Stock Exchange under the symbol ANET.
+In June 2014, Ullal led Arista to an IPO on the New York Stock Exchange under the symbol ANET.

-Jayshree was named one of Barron's “World's Best CEOs” in 2018 and one of Fortune's “Top 20 Business persons” in 2019.
+Ullal was named one of Barron's “World's Best CEOs” in 2018.
+She was named one of Fortune's “Top 20 Business persons” in 2019.